Looking for a useful secondhand over-and-under shotgun? We've picked out 20 in four prices ranges that are worth considering.

-This is one of my top 10 guns built in the last half century and it’s cheap, reliable with the Baikal reputation for toughness.
+One of the top 10 guns built in the last half century.
+Cheap, reliable and with the tough Baikal reputation.
 On most over-and-unders the ejectors can be turned off, and firing the top barrel first is selected by pushing the single trigger forwards.
 There are several models to choose from, with prices down to £250

 The Sporter had been a terrific gun for newcomers with an eye on their budget for a number of years, and good handling was down to advice from a British sporting champion.
 Sadly the Spanish Lanber factory stopped producing shotguns in 2013.
 However, a supply of spares is available in the UK and so second-hand, this gun is still a force to be reckoned with.
 Good examples from £450 upwards.
 It is well- made and reliable.
 Don’t go for very old guns from the early 1980s, because they are mechanically different to later models.
 Remember that with all second-hand guns condition is more important than age.

 The takeover of Franchi by Beretta transformed the reputation of this gun.
-Preciously considered something of a dodgy buy at times, largely to the erratic availability of spares, it then became a well-engineered and reliable gun available at a good price. £550
+Previously considered something of a dodgy buy at times, largely to the erratic availability of spares, it then became a well-engineered and reliable gun available at a good price.
+Prices around £560.

 Sadly the Japanese-built 6500 went out of production in the 1980s.
 It was the last of the famous Winchester 101 series, and created specifically for the European market with lightweight barrels and renowned handling.
-I’d still recommend it but spares are scarce and Browning/Winchester regret that they are unable to assist.
+It’s still recommended but spares are scarce and BWM Arms regret that they are unable to assist.
 There is a cult following, so beware of artificially high prices. £740 is fair.

-Spares are scarce and sadly Browning/Winchester importer can’t help.
+Spares are scarce and sadly the Browning/Winchester importer can’t help.

 If you can stretch to up to £1500